FIL at a glance..

 potential of pharmacological intervention.

-I.e. targeted therapy/precision medicine and present and upcoming clinical trials where you’ll need a documented mutation in order to be considered for treatment.
+With pharmacological intervention meaning targeted therapy, also called precision medicine, and present and upcoming clinical trials where you’ll need a documented mutation in order to be considered for treatment.

 PIK3CA is an oncogene (a gene that has the potential to cause cancer) that plays an important role in tumor progression, but it does NOT seem that FIL patients are more prone to cancer.
 There is however a need for collection of data and research about the risk.
 In one article 4 out of 122 patients with the PROS condition CLOVES had been diagnosed with Wilms’ tumor (also known as nephroblastoma - a rare kidney cancer).
 On the basis of this article quarterly abdominal scans up till the age of 8 (when the risk reduces) has been recommended.
 No FIL patients have been reported to have had Wilms’ tumor.